The Parker Valby Blueprint: Redefining High School Cross-Country With High-Intensity Cross-Training

 Some runners need to move to recover, but the impact of a recovery run can be counterproductive.

-Replace the standard “Easy Monday” run with 45 minutes of aqua jogging or cycling.
+The Fix: Replace the standard “Easy Monday” run with 45 minutes of aqua jogging or cycling.
 This flushes lactate and increases blood flow while preserving the legs for Tuesday’s hard workout.
-It’s the same principle behind maintaining the aerobic stimulus when athletes miss a week of running.

 Sloppy form often sets in during the final miles of a long run.